pulsar-edit/pulsar-edit.github.io/docs/blog/20230601-Daeraxa-JuneUpdate.md

 ## Community spotlight

-And finally we want to give a huge shout out this month to **@asiloisad** (aka [@bacadra] who has been creating and maintaining a ton of packages for Pulsar with constant updates making them by far our most prolific package author and maintainer.
+And finally we want to give a huge shout out this month to **@asiloisad** (aka [@bacadra]) who has been creating and maintaining a ton of packages for Pulsar with constant updates — making them by far our most prolific package author and maintainer.

 To give you an idea of the scale we pulled a few stats from the backend and found that we are looking at 273 updates over 15 packages (bear in mind that this is *only* packages published or updated on the Pulsar Package Repository and doesn't include those that haven't been updated since migration from Atom).